M.Ed. or C.A.S. in Reading

 Candidates must complete an electronic portfolio reflecting IRA/NCATE/ISBE standards and must be an active member of a professional literacy organization.
 Students who receive more than one “C” grade in any courses may not continue in the program.
 Courses needed to meet State of Illinois general and professional education courses and other state prerequisite requirements are not included in this listing.
 Visit the Illinois State Board of Education for specific requirements, updates and amendments.

-All applicants must meet NLU's general admission requirements as well as additional requirements specific to the Reading program.
-Refer to the appropriate application checklist available online at www.nl.edu/applyonline.
+All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
+Refer to the appropriate application checklist available online at nl.edu/applyonline.

-Get more information today about enrolling in NLU's graduate program in Reading.
-Talk to your Enrollment Specialist or call 888.NLU.TODAY (888.658.8632).
+Get more information today about enrolling in in one of NLU's degree programs.
+Connect with an Enrollment Specialist or call 888.NLU.TODAY (888-658-8632).